- Quick Questions, Quick Answers

 #3: Tracking your Payment

-You can see all about it, including what part of the available amount came from last month, from card activity this month, and from budgeting directly to the category this month.
-You’ll also see a graph depicting the effect of paying your full available amount.
+You can see all about it, including what part of the available amount came from last month, from card activity this month, and from assigning directly to the category this month.

 If you’re a paid-in-full user with no overspending in your budget, this will also match the balance on your card.
 Nice, huh?